go-ozzo/ozzo-validation/README.md

 When the elements of a map, a slice, or an array implement the `validation.Validatable` interface, calling `validation.Validate()` on the map, slice, or array will automatically call the `Validate()` method of each non-nil element.
-The validation errors of the elements will be returned as either `validation.Errors` (for maps) or `validation.SliceErrors` (for slices and arrays).
+The validation errors of the elements will be returned as `validation.Errors` which maps the keys of the invalid elements to their corresponding validation errors.
 For example,

 ```go
 addresses := []Address{